andreamoro-git/BM-Spatial-SIR/README.md

 Description of programs/code
 ----------------------------

 Files marked with \* contain modules imported by other files and are not meant to be executed

 - \* class_spatialModels.py contains the following classes

     1) spatialSAYDR.
 This class contains all methods necessary to simulate a 5-state (behavioral) spatial-SIR model, and generates object attributes containing contagion statistics.
 Simulation data is saved as an object attribute.
     2) spSAYDR_randLoc (child of spatialSAYDR).
 Simulates spatial-SIR with agents moved in randomly drawn locations every day
     3) spSAYDR_hetDensity (child of spatialSAYDR).
-Simulate spatial-SIR with initial density of agents decreasing from center of city
+Simulates spatial-SIR with initial density of agents decreasing from center of city
+    4) spSAYDR_behav (child of spatialSAYDR).
+Simulates spatial-SIR with behavioral responses

 - \* class_SIRmodel.py

     contains the SIRmodel class, with all methods necessary to simulate a standard (behavioral) SIR model (without the spatial elements)

 - \* class_averageStats.py contains the averageStats class used to compute average statistics for several replications of each simulation.
 The class accepts as input a list of objects of the spatialSAYDR class

 - sim_base.py contains all code used to run simulations of the spatial_SIR.
-All simulation data generated in sim_base is saved in gzipped pickle format in output/
+All simulation data generated in sim_base is saved in gzipped pickle format in output/ The file contains lists of objects corresponding to the estimated model, each object is one replication of a model simulation

 - fig-shortpaper.py contains all code used to generate the figures in the paper